 Model Based Testing, MBT Training

-Model-based testing (MBT) is an approach where test cases are automatically generated from application models.
+Model-based testing is a testing approach where test cases are automatically generated from models.

 Model Based Testing Course by Tonex